Below are a few ideas I’ve learned along the way that might help you plan for the big day.

 Always have your photographers ride with you when possible.
 In the car on the way to the ceremony; in the limo on the way to the reception.
 You will get some of the most intimate moments captured this way, and also some of the wildest.

 One of the most important parts of your wedding day is taking the time to make creative portraits of the two of you.
 Make sure to carve out 30 minutes to an hour for this.
-We will guide you through everything, but it’s important to remember these portraits require patience and tenacity, and occasionally an adventurous endeavor or two.
+I’ll guide you through everything, but it’s important to remember these portraits require patience and tenacity, and occasionally an adventurous endeavor or two.

 We recommend doing immediate family only right after the ceremony (parents, siblings, grandparents, wedding party).
 If you have bigger groups, do them at the reception right after the cake cutting.
 Just have the DJ or band make an announcement.

-This accomplishes three important things for you and for us.
-1) Send us an invitation like everyone else; this gives us time to photograph it for you in advance instead of getting a quick shot on the wedding day.
+This accomplishes three important things for you and me.
+1) Send me an invitation like everyone else; this gives me time to photograph it for you in advance instead of getting a quick shot on the wedding day.
 2) If your photographers are on the guest list, they will be seated with the guests, which ensures they are always with you and will never miss a moment of your reception.
 3) This also ensures we are fed in a timely manner (instead of a cold sandwich in a back office far away from you when speeches are happening).
 Food is energy, and energetic, happy photographers are exactly what you want when you have four hours of dancing ahead of you.